Religious information / Comparison of religions

 - A person with no belief in God. perhaps a person to whom the concept of God has no meaning, or

-- Since probably in excess of 99% of adults in North America don't believe that Baal, Thor, or Zeus exist, should the vast majority of Americans be considered Atheists?
+- Since probably in excess of 99% of adults in North America don't believe in the existence of Baal, Thor, Zeus, or most of the other Gods who have been believed in, should the vast majority of Americans be considered Atheists?

 - Is it a person who genuinely attempts to follow the teaching of Yeshua of Nazareth (a.k.a.
 Jesus Christ) as they understand those teachings to be, or

-- A person who has trusted Jesus as Lord and personal Savior, and thus has attained salvation, or
+- A person who has trusted Jesus as Lord and personal Savior, and thus -- according to the Bible -- has attained salvation, or

 - A member or adherent of a Christian denomination, or